modernweb-dev/web/docs/guides/going-buildless/es-modules.md

 You can actually import these libraries using a module import, but instead of exporting something, the UMD module will register itself to the window.
 You can set up a proxy file to reexport this variable from the window.

-A good example of this is the chai library:
+A good example of this is how the chai library used to work before it started shipping ES Modules:

 `test/chai.js`: